m-rokon/shopify-theme-boilerplate/README.md

 Let's install **_tailwindCSS_** in this project.
 At first let's init the `package.json`.
 Paste the code in your terminal `npm init -y`.

+After that, let's install TailwindCSS in this project.

 ```sh
 npm install -D tailwindcss postcss autoprefixer
 ```

-Now, let's create the tailwind `config` file using terminal.
-It will also create the `postcss` config file, so you don't have to create it manuallay and place `autoprefixer` and `tailwindcss` plugins.
+Now, let's create the `tailwind.config.js` file using terminal.
+It will also create the `postcss.config.js` file, so you don't have to create it manuallay and place `autoprefixer` and `tailwindcss` plugins.

 ```sh
 npx tailwindcss init --postcss